XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 })
 ```

 If you have come this far - congrats.
-Now you might need an account address to monitor.
-If you already have one or know where to find an example, you can now run the application by executing:
+Run the application by executing:

 ```console
 npm run start
 ```

-If you are new to the XRPL an need an account address, [you can get accounts on the testnet](https://learn.xrpl.org/course/code-with-the-xrpl/lesson/create-accounts-and-send-xrp/).
-Here you can also use the sandbox to issue XRP transactions, which then should show up in our app.
+Our application should by now display all the stuff from the last step plus an additional list of transactions associated with the given account.

 To run the reference application found in `content/_code-samples/build-a-wallet/desktop-js` for this step, run: